 As Patient Safety Awareness Week continues, thanks to all of you who shared this PBS News Hour story with me via email or Twitter.
 If you ever see something you think might be of interest, please let me know.
-On March 9, this story aired on PBS: After tragic mistake, rural hospital transforms into model of […]

 The W. Edwards Deming Institute and Dr. Deming's grandson Kevin Cahill worked with NBC to make the 1980 program available, giving the institute perpetual rights to it (see their blog post).
 To the institute's credit, they've made this freely available on YouTube.